 About Albany

-Albany is a Western Australia city located 418 km south-ease of Perth.
+Albany is a Western Australia city located 418 km south-east of Perth.

 The first recorded sighting of the King George sound was in 1627.
-The following year the first map the south coast was produced which shows a bay and islands that is possibly King George sound.
-It was another 164 years before Commander George Vancouver on board Discovery sailed into the sound and named it for King George III.
+The following year the first map of the south coast was produced which shows a bay and islands that is possibly King George Sound.
+It was another 164 years before Commander George Vancouver, on board Discovery, sailed into the sound and named it for King George III.

-In 1826 Major Edmund Lockyer arrived abroad the Brig Amity to establish the first settlement in Western Australia.
+In 1826, Major Edmund Lockyer arrived aboard the Brig Amity to establish the first settlement in Western Australia.
 On the 27th of January 1827 a ceremony was held celebrating the founding of the settlement.

 In 1832 the Governor of the Swan River Colony, Sir James Stirling visited the settlement.
 With the possibility of moving the Western Australian Capital to King George Sound he renamed the town Albany after the Duke of York and Albany.

-Due to the King George Sounds strategic importance and the threat of War between Russian and Britain in the mid 1880s an agreement was reached in 1889-1890 to build a defensive position in Albany.
+Due to the King George Sounds strategic importance and the threat of war between Russia and Britain in the mid 1880s, an agreement was reached in 1889-1890 to build a defensive position in Albany.
 The position was completed by 1892.

-Albany is well know for being the departure point of two troop convoys bound for the first world war, the first on 1 December 1914 and the second in late December 1914.
+Albany is well known for being the departure point for two troop convoys bound for the first world war; the first on 1 November 1914 and the second in late November 1914.

-Albany is reputed to be the home of the very first dawn service.
+Albany is reputed to be the home of the first Dawn Service.
 At 6am on 25th April 1930, it is recorded in the church service register that Padre White celebrated a dawn Eucharist commemorating ANZAC Day.
-After wreaths were laid at the nearby war memorial it is believed that Padre White, with some of the congregation, proceeded up a bush track to the top of Mt Clarence where an observance took place of a boatman laying a wreath in King George’s Sound.
+After wreaths were laid at the nearby war memorial it is believed that Padre White, with some of the congregation, proceeded up a bush track to the top of Mt Clarence where an observance took place of a boatman laying a wreath in King George Sound.

 Source: City of Albany